Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 - Wisconsin and its opponents have combined to score more than 41 points in five of nine games this season.

-- Northwestern and its opponents have combined to score more than 41 points in five of nine games this season.
+- In 55.6% of Northwestern's games this season (5/9), the teams combined to score more than Saturday's over/under of 41.

-- The two teams combine to average 43.4 points per game, 2.4 more than the total in this contest.

-- The 41.4 points per game these two squads have allowed their opponents to score this season are 0.4 more than the 41 over/under in this contest.
+- The 41.4 points per game these two squads have allowed to opponents this season are 0.4 more than the 41 over/under in this contest.

 - Badgers games this season feature an average total of 42.7 points, a number 1.7 points higher than Saturday's over/under.